What Is the 1040 and What’s the Difference Between the 1040, 1040A and 1040EZ?

 - Child tax credits

-- Additional information gleaned from the new Schedules (explained later)
+- Additional information gleaned from the Schedules (explained later)

 - Refundable credits